muxinc/media-chrome/docs/media-controller.md

 <br>
 <br>

-* Render Location: Each child that doesn't specify a slot will render at the bottom of the <media-controller/>.
+* Render Location: Each child that doesn't specify a slot will render at the bottom of the `<media-controller/>`.
 If you have more than element like this they will be stacked vertically.

 * Common/Example use cases: showing one or more rows of controls at the bottom of the `<media-controller/>`.
-For many use cases, you can simply add a `<media-control-bar/>` for each row of controls you'd like.
+For many use cases, you can simply add a `<media-control-bar/>` for each row of controls you'd like, which will provide you with additional automatic sizing and layout behavior.
   * [Basic example](https://media-chrome.mux.dev/examples/basic.html) ([view source](https://github.com/muxinc/media-chrome/blob/main/examples/basic.html))
   * [Mobile example](https://media-chrome.mux.dev/examples/mobile.html) ([view source](https://github.com/muxinc/media-chrome/blob/main/examples/mobile.html))
   * [Youtube theme](https://media-chrome.mux.dev/examples/themes/youtube-theme.html) ([view source](https://github.com/muxinc/media-chrome/blob/main/examples/themes/youtube-theme.html))